FOREX-Dollar steadies as angst over Trump's stimulus stance fades

 By Julien Ponthus

-LONDON, Oct 7 (Reuters) - The dollar steadied on Wednesday, ticking down against most currencies after an initial jump triggered by U.S. President Donald Trump cancelling stimulus talks with Democrat lawmakers, a move which increased demand for safe-haven assets.
+LONDON, Oct 7 (Reuters) - The dollar steadied on Wednesday, down against most currencies, after an initial jump triggered by U.S. President Donald Trump's cancelling stimulus talks with Democrat lawmakers, increasing demand for safe-haven assets.

 Trump's surprise decision to call off stimulus talks until after the Nov.
-3 presidential election initiated a selling spree on Wall Street with investors bracing for fresh downside risks for an already shaky U.S. economy.
+3 presidential election initiated a selling spree on Wall Street as investors braced for more downside risks in an already shaky U.S. economy.

-The initial shock from the announcement eased when the U.S. President later asked Congress to extend $25 billion in new payroll assistance to U.S. passenger airlines.
+The initial shock eased when Trump later asked Congress to extend $25 billion in new payroll assistance to U.S. passenger airlines.

-Sentiment improved overnight in Asia where markets hit a two-week high and U.S. stock futures made their way back to positive territory.
+U.S. treasury yields fell on Trump's stimulus message, then crept back up to just below 1.59%, where they stood before the announcement.

-All in all, analysts said the renewed uncertainty over stimulus would encourage investors to trade riskier currencies cautiously.
+Yields have been rising and the curve steepening since August on expectation that a Joe Biden presidency would mean a bigger stimulus, inflationary expectations and a supply of bonds.

-"This is set to reinstate caution in markets about the prospects of near-term economic recovery, helping the safe haven dollar and keeping cyclical FX soft", ING strategists wrote in a morning note.
+Sentiment improved overnight in Asia, where markets hit a two-week high and U.S. stock futures made their way back into positive territory a few hours before the open in New York.
+Stocks in Europe were mostly flat to negative.

 Highlighting the potential danger of no additional stimulus funds to prop up the economy, Federal Reserve Chair Jerome Powell on Tuesday warned that the U.S. economy could slip into a downward spiral if the coronavirus is not effectively controlled and called for more economic assistance.